pmean/build-website/text/99/logistic.md

 ![](../../../web/images/99/logistic12.gif)

-The confidence limit is **1.071 to 1.278**, which tells you that even after allowing for sampling error, the estimated odds will increase by at least 7% for each additional year of age.
+The confidence limit is **1.071 to 1.278**
+- which tells you that even
+after allowing for sampling error
+- the estimated odds will increase by at least 7% for each additional year of age.

-If you wanted to see how much the odds would change for each additional five years of age, take the odds ratio and raise it to the fifth power.
+If you wanted to see how much the odds would change for each additional five years of age
+- take the odds ratio and raise it to the fifth power.
-This gets you a value of 2.19, which implies that a change of five years in age will more than double the odds of exclusive breast feeding.
+This gets you a value of 2.19
+- which implies that a change of five years in age will more than double the odds of exclusive breast feeding.

 **Step 2.
 Fit an adjusted model**

-The crude model shown in step 1, tells you that the odds of breast feeding is nine times higher in the ng tube group than in the bottle group.
-A previous descriptive analysis, however, told you that older mothers were more likely to be in the ng tube group and younger mothers were more likely to be in the bottle fed group.
+The crude model shown in step 1
+- tells you that the odds of breast feeding is nine times higher in the ng tube group than in the bottle group.
+A previous descriptive analysis
+- however
+- told you that older
+mothers were more likely to be in the ng tube group and younger mothers were more likely to be in the bottle fed group.
 This was in spite of randomization.
 So you may wish to see how much of the impact of feeding type on breast feeding can be accounted for by the discrepancy in mothers' ages.
 This is an adjusted logistic model.

-When you run this model, put **FEED_TYP** as a covariate in the first block and put **MOM_AGE** as a covariate in the second block.
+When you run this model
+- put **FEED_TYP** as a covariate in the first block and put **MOM_AGE** as a covariate in the second block.
 The full output has much in common with the output for the crude model.
 Important excerpts appear below.